gallettilance/gallettilance.github.io/README.md

 At the end of the semester, one team will be selected to present their project on the Spark Demo day stage.
 One team per project will be selected to present a poster of their project on Demo Day.

-## Homeworks

-The homework assignments will be due throughout the semester as relevant material is covered.
-There will be 7 assignments in total.
-Homeworks are collaborative.
-You can submit them individually or as a group.
-I highly encourage you to create a study group, share knowledge, and work on and submit the homeworks together.

-### Late Policy

-Late homeworks will be accepted up to 48h after the due date.
-Late homeworks will incur a 12% penalty for the first 24h and a 20% penalty for next 24h.
-No points will be awarded after 48h.
-The lowest homework grade will be dropped at the end of the semester.

 ### Re-Grades

 If you notice an issue with a grade you’ve received, please don't email the teaching staff.
 Instead, please submit a regrade on Gradescope within 48h of receiving the grade.
 Anything beyond 48h will not be accepted for a re-grade.